Hanhan-23/Balap-inV2Web/README.md

 # License

-This project was developed as part of the **BALAP-IN** road infrastructure reporting system for academic purposes at **Politeknik Negeri Batam**.
+This project was developed as part of the **BALAP-IN (Batam Road Infrastructure Reporting System)** at **Politeknik Negeri Batam**.

-The source code is intended for educational and research purposes.
+The source code is provided for educational and research purposes.
+Feel free to use and modify it in accordance with your institution's guidelines.